team-soteria/rback/README.md

 ### Render online

-There are plenty of Graphviz (`dot`) online visualization tools available, for example [http://magjac.com/graphviz-visual-editor/](http://magjac.com/graphviz-visual-editor/) or [dreampuf.github.io/GraphvizOnline](https://dreampuf.github.io/GraphvizOnline/).
-Head over there and paste the output of `rbac` into it.
+There are plenty of Graphviz (`dot`) online visualization tools available, for example, use [magjac.com/graphviz-visual-editor/](http://magjac.com/graphviz-visual-editor/) for interaction or the simpler [dreampuf.github.io/GraphvizOnline](https://dreampuf.github.io/GraphvizOnline/).
+Head over there and paste the output of `rback` into it.

 ### Render locally